Yuzi1221/rohuna_magic_language_and_keyboard/README.md

 # Installation
 * Download the repository
 * Run setup.exe, when the blue protection popup appears click "More Info" and "Run Anyways" and Install give it a minute to load in the background
-* Open your keyboard settings and click on your English keyboard Options
+* Open your language settings and click on your English keyboard Options or whatever language you use
 * Find and add the Yedekua keyboard to your Keyboard
 * This keyboard can be added to any Language
 * If you cannot find it restart your PC and Find the Keyboard and do the same steps again except you dont need to install it again